Azure/azure-iot-sdk-c/doc/connection_and_messaging_reliability.md

 3. The transport protocol then creates:

-    - A tlsio\_\* instance based on the system where it is running (by default schannel on Windows and openssl on Linux), and
+    - A tlsio\_\* instance based on the system where it is running (by default Schannel on Windows and openssl on Linux), and

     - An instance of the application protocol specific API (uamqp, [umqtt](https://github.com/Azure/azure-umqtt-c), httpapi), passing as argument the tlsio\_\* instance created above.